 6 Steps to Title A Barn Find Motorcycle

-2) Get the VIN of the bike and run a detailed VIN check using a service like InstaVIN.
+2) Get the VIN of the Bike and Run a Detailed VIN Check

 This is to make sure there are no liens on the bike or it wasn’t stolen.

 A motorcycle VIN lookup will also provide you with more details and specs for the bike.

 Note that this is assuming the motorcycle was manufactured in 1981 or later and has a standardized VIN.

 3) Pick a Friendly State to Title the Bike in First